opsdroid/opsdroid/docs/matchers/regex.md

 ### Named Groups

-Elaborate regular expressions may use many groups, both to capture substrings of interest, as well as to group and structure the regular expression itself.
-In complex regular expressions, it can become difficult to keep track of the various groups and become unecessarily complex to include multiple groups if you refer to them by their index.
+Elaborate regular expressions may use many groups, which allow a developer to capture substrings of interest as well as group and structure the regular expression itself.
+It can become difficult to keep track of the multiple groups in complex regular expressions and be unnecessarily complex to include the groups if you refer to them by their index.
 Instead, give the groups names to make it easier to keep track of the different groups and retrieve them later.

 #### Example 1